EU set stage for banks to load up on U.S. muni bonds

 For now, EU banks get to choose.

-The continent's largest, HSBC, which holds about $800 million of U.S. municipal debt through its North America Holdings company, uses its internal models, not the standardised approach, a person familiar with the matter told Reuters.
+The continent's largest, HSBC (HSBA.L), which holds about $800 million of U.S. municipal debt through its North America Holdings company, uses its internal models, not the standardized approach, a person familiar with the matter told Reuters.

 "Of the muni bonds held, 1/3 are AAA and 1/2 of the total are rated between AA+ and AA-," he added.
 "We are very comfortable with the position."